3D film: Polarization systems

-To present a stereoscopic motion picture, two images are projected superimposed onto the same screen through different polarizing filters.
+To present a stereoscopic motion pictures, two images are projected superimposed onto the same screen through different polarizing filters.
 The viewer wears low-cost glasses which also contain a pair of polarizing filters oriented differently (clockwise/counterclockwise with circular polarization or at 90 degree angles, usually 45 and 135 degrees, with linear polarization).
 As each filter passes only that light which is similarly polarized and blocks the light polarized differently, each eye sees a different image.
 This is used to produce a three-dimensional effect by projecting the same scene into both eyes, but depicted from slightly different perspectives.
 Since no head tracking is involved, the entire audience can view the stereoscopic images at the same time.

 Circular polarization has an advantage over linear polarization, in that the viewer does not need to have their head upright and aligned with the screen for the polarization to work properly.
 With linear polarization, turning the glasses sideways causes the filters to go out of alignment with the screen filters causing the image to fade and for each eye to see the opposite frame more easily.
 For circular polarization, the polarizing effect works regardless of how the viewer's head is aligned with the screen such as tilted sideways, or even upside down.
 The left eye will still only see the image intended for it, and vice versa, without fading or crosstalk.
 Nonetheless, 3D cinema films are made to be viewed without head tilt, and any significant head tilt will result in incorrect parallax and prevent binocular fusion.

 In the case of RealD a circularly polarizing liquid crystal filter which can switch polarity 144 times per second is placed in front of the projector lens.
 Only one projector is needed, as the left and right eye images are displayed alternately.
 Sony features a new system called RealD XLS, which shows both circular polarized images simultaneously: A single 4K projector (4096×2160 resolution) displays both 2K images (2048×1080 resolution) on top of each other at the same time, a special lens attachment polarizes and projects the images.